Mowah-Chibuike/alx-higher_level_programming/0x0C-python_almost_a_circle/README.md

 	- How to handle named arguments in a function

 Requirements
-- General
+- Python Scripts
 	- Allowed editors: vi, vim, emacs
-	- Ubuntu 20.4 LTS using python3(version 3.8.5)
+	- Ubuntu 20.04 LTS using python3(version 3.8.5)

-- Python Scripts
+	- The first line of all your files should be exactly #!/usr/bin/python3
-	- Your code should use pycodestyle(version 2.8.*)
+	- Your code shouldd use the pycodestyle(version 2.8.*)
-	- All modules, classes and functions should be documented
+	- All modules, classes, functions and methods should be documented